 Forsake, of course, means to stop sinning.
 For someone who may have been temporarily forgiven but reverts back to the same sin again, old sins could return, as D&C 82:7 says, “And now, verily I say unto you, I, the Lord, will not lay any sin to your charge; go your ways and sin no more; but unto that soul who sinneth shall the former sins return, saith the Lord your God.”

 What Did Spencer W. Kimball Teach

 Perhaps no leader in the LDS Church has dealt more with the issue of forgiveness of sins than 12th President Spencer W. Kimball.
-In his classic work The Miracle of Forgiveness as well as in other writings, he wrote,
+In his classic work The Miracle of Forgiveness along with other writings, he said,

 To be forgiven one must repent.
 Repentance means not only to convict yourselves of the horror of the sin, but to confess it, abandon it, and restore to all who have been damaged to the total extent possible; then spend the balance of your lives trying to live the commandments of the Lord so he can eventually pardon you and cleanse you (The Miracle of Forgiveness, p.
 200).

 God cannot forgive unless the transgressor shows a true repentance which spreads to all areas of his life (The Miracle of Forgiveness, p.
 203. See also Doctrines of the Gospel Student Manual: Religion 231 and 232, p.
 41).